Yandex Cloud

 2. Master host undergoes maintenance and gets updated.
 If the master host needs to restart and becomes unavailable, one of the replicas will assume its role.

 If you access a cluster using the FQDN of the master host, the cluster may become unavailable.
-To make your application continuously available, access the cluster using a specific FQDN that always points to the master host.
+To ensure uninterrupted operation of your application, list all the hosts and specify target_session_attrs when connecting to the cluster.
+Read more.

 Was the article helpful?